oliverloye/polp-app/README.md

 This setup assumes you have node.js install on your computer.

-After cloning the project 'cd' into the project folder and either open the project in your favorite editor and run the following commands or run the commands directly in terminal/cmd/gitbash:
+After cloning the project 'cd' into the project folder ("polp-app") and either open the project in your favorite editor and run the following commands or run the commands directly in terminal/cmd/gitbash:

 ### `npm install`